abdeoliveira/timepatrol/README.md

 ## TODO

 * `timepatrol check` in order to check the integrity of the configuration file.
+* `timepatrol change-comment ID 'NEW COMMENT'` to easily change comments.
 * Include an in-house script for timely, automatic backups.
 Currently the user is expected to configure a `crontab` or something.